TiraLabra/TiraLabra/Docs/definition.md

 The Feistel F-function operates on 32 bits of data, which it expands to 48 bits with an expansion table.
 This data is mixed with a key by XOR-ing it with data from the previous round.
 The resulting 8x6 bits are run through eight substitution boxes (S-Box) and finally permuted once with a fixed table.

-Other required algorithms are the Feistel s-function, which permutes the data through eight arrays of bits.
-Other algorithms are either implementations of different modes or methods for handling the data.
+Other required algorithms are the Feistel s-function, which permutes the data through eight arrays of bits, and the padding algorithm PCKS#5 (also known as PBKDF2), which adds bytes to the end of a block equal in value to the number of empty bytes until the block is full 64 bits.
+The rest of the algorithms are either implementations of different modes or methods for handling the data.

 Data Structures
 ---------------